lowkeylabs/cmsc408-course-admin/sp2025/quizzes/s1-preclass-survey.md

 f) Don't know, not sure.

-1. I'm comfortable using Django and Python to create web sites.
+1. I'm comfortable using Django, Flask, and Python to create web sites.
 *a) Strongly agree
 b) Agree
 c) Neutral